acolinisi/hpsc/README-scs.md

     $ cd ssw

 The HPSC SSW stack can be built in one of several configuration profiles.
-List the available configuration profiles with/without their descriptions, runnable profiles are prefixed with `sys-`:
+List the available configuration profiles (runnable profiles are prefixed with `sys-`):

 	$ make
 	$ make list/sys

+To list profiles along with descriptions:

+	$ make desc
+	$ make desc/sys

 Note that the profile description indicates if the profile depends on other profiles, which must be built ahead of time (manually, and in sequence one at a